Heroes of History

 Rise of the Grind

-By the time I reached Era Four (Ancient Greece), I was feeling smug.
-My city had temples, houses with actual walls, and even a tiny dock.
-I was clearing fog like a champ and stockpiling gold like an old-school tycoon.
+By Era Four, Ancient Greece, I was riding high.
+My city had temples, real walls, and a dock.
+I was fog-clearing like a pro and hoarding gold like an eccentric uncle.

 Cleopatra Is Carrying This Entire Civilization

 I tried to tough it out.
 No spending.
-Just patience.
-Log in, send my builders to work, start a few upgrades, maybe clear a little fog, and then close the game before the frustration boiled over.
+Just pure, stubborn energy.
+I'd log in, set the builders loose, queue up a few things, maybe poke the fog, then peace out before the irritation kicked in.

 City Building with a Side of Existential Dread